MikeHopley/ftl-ships-strategy/index.md

 Put the Slug in piloting.
 I prefer the Rock on weapons, because the central location offsets their slow movement.
 The Human can start in doors, and quickly move to engines.

 Use your Shield Drone precisely.
-In most fights it's best turned on immediately, but occasionally you should delay it.
+Activate it immediately in most fights, but sometimes delay it instead.
 For example, when you have shields and the enemy has a Basic Laser and a Hermes Missile: wait 6 seconds before powering the drone, and you can block a lot of missiles.
-Sometimes you should reset the drone timer by momentarily removing power.
-For example, this makes you invulnerable against an unmanned Heavy Laser; without the drone micro, you will eventually take damage.
+You can also de-power the drone after a shield is hit, to reset the drone's internal timer.
+For example, this makes you invulnerable against a Heavy Laser.

 As with Stealth A, your starting weapons are strong but slot-inefficient.
 They *can* last the whole game, but you'll probably replace one of them eventually.
 The Mini Beam can hit four rooms on many ships.